jart/cosmopolitan/README.md

     make tags                        # index all the symbol emacs                            # for power and glory!

 See [tool/emacs/cosmo-stuff.el] for further details.
-Noting what enables the to work so well and fast is our break with tradition by using rooted quoted include statements while vendoring the transitive closure of deps

-## Contributing

-We'd love to accept your patches!
-Before we can take them, we have to jump through one legal hurdle.
-Please write an email to Justine Tunney
-<jtunney@gmail.com> saying you agree to give her copyright ownership to
-any changes you contribute to Cosmopolitan.
-We need to do that in order to dual license Cosmopolitan.
-Otherwise we can't tax corporations that don't want to share their code with the community.

-## Volunteering

-We also need volunteers who can help us further stabilize System Five's application binary interface.
-See our ABI scripts [libc/sysv/consts.sh] and [libc/sysv/syscalls.sh].
-Magic numbers are usually stabler than API interfaces cf. NPM but we should ideally have fewer of them, similar to how SI has sought to have fewer defining physics constants.
+Further note that this codebase might seem to have an usual number of include statements quoted and vendored code, but that's actually why the tools work since it gives them easy perfect knowledge of what exists, thus performance.

 ## Specimen

 Cosmopolitan encodes binaries respecting the intersection of reasonable platform requirements.
-That's easy to accomplish w/ binary isomorphisms evidenced below by the RADIX256 disassembly below for [examples/life.c] which ld is configured to overlay pe/elf/macho/bourne/bootloader in 12k
+RADIX-256 disassembly of [examples/life.c] below should explain how easy it is to do pe+sh+elf+macho+bootloader overlays enabling gnu ld.bfd to produce a simple portable 12kb .com program file

 Please send feedback and concerns to <jtunney@gmail.com> since we would love to do an even better job.
 Please also report GPL abuse the address above as well.
 We believe this binary structure is novel, and therefore easily recognizable.
-So if some goofball isn't bundling the source code please let us know so we can reach out and ask they consider a license.
+So if some goofball isn't bundling the source code please let us know, so we can reach out and ask if they want a license.

     make -j10 -O MODE=tiny CPPFLAGS=-DIM_FEELING_NAUGHTY
     o/tiny/tool/viz/bing.com <o/tiny/examples/life.com |